malkavk/Probabilidade/Kempes/LGN-TCL/Readme.md

 (en)
 # Law of Large Numbers (LLN) and Central Limit Theorem (CLT)

-This Markdown/Shiny presentation shows the Law of Large Numbers (LLN) and Central Limit Theorem (CLT), providing a interactive way to show these important theoretical bases for probability.
+This interective presentation contains applications of the Law of Large Numbers (LLN) and Central Limit Theorem (CLT) on some distributions, by use of tools R and RShinny.

 "aula-LGN-TCL.Rmd" is a RStudio generated file, having Markdown/Shiny and R code.